A Decomposition Analysis of Diffusion Over a Large Network: Diffusion Over a Network and Identification of Causal Effects

-The literature of probabilistic graphical models or Bayesian networks describes causal relations between variables using a directed acyclical graph (DAG), and associate the directed acyclical graph with conditional independence restrictions.
-(See \cite{Pearl:09:Causality} and \cite{Koller/Friedman:09:ProbGraph} and references therein.)
-There are important differences between our causal graph and the DAGs.
-First, our causal graph is defined on the set of people, not on the set of variables.
-Hence the causal graph is not necessarily acyclical.
-In other words, if $Y_{j}(0)$ affects $Y_{i}(t_1)$ and $Y_{i}(0)$ affects $Y_{k}(t_1)$ and $Y_{k}(0)$ affects $Y_{j}(t_1)$, the causal graph has a cycle.
-Second, the probabilistic graphical model uses conditional independence restrictions that we do not use for our purpose.
-For example, suppose that the intersection of the in-neighborhoods of vertices $i_1$ and $i_2$ is equal to $\{j\}$.
-Then a probabilistic graphical model assumes that $Y_{i_1}(t_1)$ and $Y_{i_2}(t_1)$ are conditionally independent given $Y_{j}(0)$.
-We do not use such conditional independence restrictions in this paper.
+For the initial actions $A_{i,0}$ and unobserved heterogeneity $U_i = (U_{i,1},U_{i,2},...,U_{i,T})$, we make the following assumption that describes the conditional cross-sectional independence given $\mathcal{F}$. \begin{assumption} $(U_i,Y_{i,0})$'s are conditionally independent across $i$'s given $\mathcal{F}$. \end{assumption} The assumption requires that the cross-sectional dependence among $(U_i,Y_{i,0})$'s comes solely from the cross-sectional dependence of $X_i$'s or characteristics of networks $G_{\mathsf{ctt}}$ and $G_{\mathsf{obs}}$.
+For example, this condition is satisfied if, at each period, the action $A_{i,t}$ is determined by the neighbor's actions $A_{j,t-1}$ in the previous period, and idiosyncratic unobserved heterogeneities $U_{i,t}$ that are cross-sectionally independent once one condition on the whole covariate vector $X$ and the graphs $G_{\mathsf{ctt}}$ and $G_{\mathsf{obs}}$.
+The covariate $X_i$ can include network characteristics of $G_{\mathsf{obs}}$ such as average degrees of agent $i$ or of her neighbors.
+It can also include an average of the characteristics of the neighbors.

-\cite{He/Song:21:WP} proposed a set of conditions under which we can identify the ADM from the observations $(Y_i(0), Y_i(t_1),G,X)$, $i \in N$.
-The main condition used in the paper is the following analogue of an unconfoundedness condition, used in the literature of program evaluations. \begin{assumption} For all $i,j \in N$, $i \ne j$, $(Y_{ij}^*(t_1; 1), Y_{ij}^*(t_1; 0),G_\circ)$ is conditionally independent of $Y_{j,0}$ given $(G,X)$. \end{assumption} This condition is satisfied for example, if the initial actions are determined solely by $(G,X)$ and some other random events that are independent of all other components.
-See \cite{He/Song:21:WP} for a detailed discussion on this assumption.
+We also assume an analogue of an unconfoundedness condition in program evaluations as follows. \begin{assumption} For all $i,j \in N$, $i \ne j$, $(Y_{ij}^*(1), Y_{ij}^*(0),G_{\mathsf{ctt}})$ is conditionally independent of $Y_{j,0}$ given $(G_{\mathsf{obs}}, X)$. \end{assumption} This condition is satisfied, for example, if the initial actions are determined solely by $(G_{\mathsf{obs}}, X)$ and some other random events that are independent of all other components.
+See \cite{He/Song:22:WP} for a detailed discussion on this assumption.